fast01/divvyd/src/ripple/resource/README.md

 ## Access ##

-In rippled, the Application holds a unique instance of Resource::Manager, which may be retrieved by calling the method `Application::getResourceManager()`.
+In divvyd, the Application holds a unique instance of Resource::Manager, which may be retrieved by calling the method `Application::getResourceManager()`.